- Indications Associated with Adverse Reports

 - Adverse Reaction Online Database

-This dataset provides the information about Canada Vigilance Adverse Reaction literature references.
+This dataset provides the information about Canada Vigilance Adverse Reaction linked/duplicate reports presentation text associated with the code.
 This dataset includes data from 1965 to 2022-07-31.

 Get The Data

 - CommercialCommercial Use, Remix & Adapt, White Label Log in to download